-Reproducibility and data quality in healthcare: OHDSI symposium takeaways
+Reproducibility and data quality: OHDSI takeaways

 Data quality in healthcare isn’t a new topic – but ways to ensure excellency are always improving.
 Here are some takeaways from the OHDSI symposium.